ssh4net/UnRAWer/README.md

 Copyright © 2023 Erium Vladlen.

 UnRAWer is licensed under the GNU General Public License, Version 3.
-Individual files may have a different, but compatible license.
+Individual files may have a different but compatible license.